cytoscape/enrichment-map-webapp/README.md

 - The main target you will run during development is `npm run watch`.
   - This automatically builds the clientside code in the background.
 The browser will refresh automatically when the code is rebuilt.
   - The server will automatically reload when you change the server code.
 That way new HTTP requests from the client will use the updated code right away.
+- <span id="dependent-services">Dependent services</a>:
-- If you have MongoDB running locally on the default port, you don't need to configure any environment variables to get things working.
+  - MongoDB: If you have MongoDB running locally on the default port, you don't need to configure any environment variables to get things working.
 The defaults are preset for local development.
+  - [Java service](https://github.com/cytoscape/enrichmentmap-service):  This app depends on the Java webservice.
+The project is set up to point to a local instance of the Java service by default.
+A public instance is available at https://service.em.baderlab.org
+  - [FGSEA service](https://github.com/cytoscape/fgsea-service):  This app depends on the FSGEA service.
+The project is set up to point to a local instance of FGSEA by default.
+A public instance is available at https://fgsea.em.baderlab.org
+  - **N.b. you can use public service instances for your local development to obviate local service dependencies.
+It is recommended to use a local instance of MongoDB, where possible, to avoid conflicts.
+You can use [an `.env` file in the root of this project](https://github.com/BaderLab/sysadmin/blob/master/websites/em.env) with [the proper values](https://github.com/BaderLab/sysadmin/blob/master/websites/em.env) for remote services.
+Do not commit the linked environment variables in public GitHub repositories.**
 - The Chrome debugger can be used for the clientside code (Chrome > View > Developer > Developer Tools) or the serverside code (`npm run inspect` and go to [chrome://inspect](chrome://inspect)).
 There is also an included launch config file that allows you to debug the client or the server directly in VSC.

 ## Editor